awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-langchain-common-layer/README.md

 The primary piece of data sent to the third-party LLM provider is the prompt to perform inference on.
 Depending on the use case, the prompt can contain the user’s input, previous interactions (for example, chat history), and document excerpts sourced from the configured knowledge base (for example, Amazon OpenSearch search result).

 > **Warning**
 > This construct allows you to interact with models from third party providers.
-Your use of the third-party generative AI models is governed by the terms provided to you by the third-party model providers when you acquired your license to use them (for example, their terms of service, license agreement, acceptable use policy, and privacy policy).
+Your use of the third-party generative AI (GAI) models is governed by the terms provided to you by the third-party GAI model providers when you acquired your license to use them (for example, their terms of service, license agreement, acceptable use policy, and privacy policy).
 >
 >You are responsible for ensuring that your use of the third-party GAI models comply with the terms governing them, and any laws, rules, regulations, policies, or standards that apply to you.
 >